Move-In & Move-Out

 Q. Do I need to have a Health Clearance?

 A: A valid health clearance from University Health Services is required to live in student housing.
-This clearance verifies that you have a valid tuberculosis clearance and are current on your measles, mumps and rubella vaccinations.
 You will not be allowed to move in without a valid health clearance.
+All students must comply with the following requirements:

 Q. Will I be able move into my halls before my scheduled check-in date?